On My Kids Plate

 Do You Have To Defrost Baked Meatballs Before Cooking?

-If you are popping these meatballs in a sauce (like marinara) you do not need to defrost the meatballs before cooking.
+If you are popping these meatballs in a sauce (like jarred marinara or make a homemade healthy pasta sauce) you do not need to defrost the meatballs before cooking.
 Simply add the meatballs to your sauce and heat at medium heat until warm all the way through.

 I’ve also thrown these meatballs in a crockpot from the freezer in a red sauce.
 A small batch of them warms up in an hour and a full crockpot full may take two hours on high.

 Looking for another great recipe you can freeze ahead?
-Check out my savory beef meatballs and spaghetti or these delicious beef and veggie burgers.
+Check out savory Italian beef meatballs and spaghetti or these delicious beef and veggie burgers.

 What Should I Serve With Baked Pork Meatballs?